lucasmedeirosleite/CMFactory/README.md

 # CMFactory

-This project brings the idea of [FactoryGirl](https://github.com/thoughtbot/factory_girl) to iOS Projects
+This project loads fixtures and unmarshall them into a [Mantle](https://github.com/github/Mantle) class or NSDictionary class.

 ##Contact: